DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ```
 when calling the ImportKeyMaterial operation: User: arn:aws:sts:::assumed-role/is not authorized to perform: kms:ImportKeyMaterial on resource: arn:aws:kms:eu-west-1:account-id:key/key-id
 ```
 As you can read in the error message, even though our instance has a "Power user" role, it is still missing some capabilities.
-We are following Least Privilege practices, therefore we are only providing the role the permissions it needs, in this case "**ImportKeyMaterial**" operation.
+We are following Least Privilege practices, therefore we are only providing the role the permissions it needs.
+In this case, we need to provide it with accesss to the "**ImportKeyMaterial**" operation.

-We need to go back to the IAM service into the console and add this permission to the role we are working with "**KMSWorkshop-InstanceInitRole**".
+We need to go back to the IAM service into the AWS console and add this permission to the role we are working with "**KMSWorkshop-InstanceInitRole**".
 Go back to the console, navigate to the IAM service.
 Look and click on the left column, the  "**Policies**" section.
 Then hit "**Create Policy**" button.
 Search and select for the service "KMS" among all displayed on the screen.
 You will land in  the policy creator/editor for KMS, as in image below: